SDmodding/BuildLab_Crypto/README.md

 ## Usage
 Copy file inside the same folder as program and then launch it with args: [key] [filename]

-You can obtain key from game binary or use one of below.
+You can obtain key from game binary or use one below.

 ## Keys